Turbo Tools V3 - Turbo Render, Temporal Stabilizer, & Turbo Comp. Dramatically speed up Cycles renders and compositing!

 This deceptively unassuming checkbox is actually a huge feature which in as little as half a second per frame will remove denoiser induced animation flicker that would usually require much longer render times to avoid.
 In combination with the animation option sample pre-sets, you could expect to reduce render times by as much as 40x!
 Fully compatible with all other publishing features, and each pass will be stabilised separately to ensure upstream nodes provide the best possible result.
 If using multiple render layer nodes and standard cache nodes, you can choose which ones get stabilised by simply selecting them before publishing.
 Cycles can only generate the necessary data if motion blur is disabled in Blender's render settings, so ensure this is disabled before rendering (you can still add motion blur by enabling the vector and depth passes and then feeding them into a vector blur node in the compositor).

-Anti-Aliasing isn't very good around the edges of objects that pass directly of the background environment - Try rendering with film set to transparent in the render settings panel, and then add the environment in post using the environment pass.
+Anti-Aliasing isn't very good around the edges of objects that pass directly of the background environment, or I get ghosting - Try rendering with film set to transparent in the render settings panel, and then add the environment in post using the environment pass.
 The Alpha channel should then resolve the issue.

 Process RGBA separately